May 16, 2016

-As a simple rule of thumb, if an individual is performing “work” as defined by the ESA, s/he must be paid.
+As a simple rule of thumb, if an individual is performing “work” as defined by the ESA, they must be paid.
 Accordingly, it is crucial to consider the following:

-- Volunteers – if a volunteer is performing duties normally done by employees and/or can reasonably expect to be compensated, s/he is performing “work” and must be paid.
+- Volunteers – if a volunteer is performing duties normally done by employees and/or can reasonably expect to be compensated, they are performing “work” and must be paid.

 - Practicum students – if a student is performing duties that fall under very narrow and specific exemptions (as described below), the activities may not be considered “work”, and therefore, can be unpaid.

-- Internships – if the individual is performing duties or on-the-job training that is designed to provide a person with practical experience, s/he is performing “work” and must be paid.
+- Internships – if the individual is performing duties or on-the-job training that is designed to provide a person with practical experience, they are performing “work” and must be paid.